Capstone-Projects-2023-Fall/project-smartspeech/documentation/docs/system-architecture/Frontend UML.md

     Home --> Canvas: instantiates
 ```

+> Classes with no relationships are used as datatypes.

 Our frontend is a Next.js app built using React features.
 Many classes in the above diagram inherit from React.JSX.Element, including App, Home, SelectedTilesActionBar, Tiles, Canvas, and PWAMeta.
 App is a Next.js internal class as the entry point into our application and page router, but we add headers through PWAMeta to enable PWA features for our app.